seung-lab/cloud-volume/README.md

 Python client for reading and writing to Neuroglancer Precomputed volumes on cloud services. (https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)

-When working with a particular dataset, say an EM scan of a mouse, fish, or fly brain, you'll typically store that as a grayscale data layer accessible to neuroglanger.
+When working with a particular dataset, say an EM scan of a mouse, fish, or fly brain, you'll typically store that as a grayscale data layer accessible to neuroglancer.
 You may store additional labellings and processing results as other layers.

 ## Setup